stefbekir/bioc8145/Bekiranov_Week1/README.md

-This directory contains your first assignment "Bekiranov_Assignment1_UNIX.pdf".
+This directory contains your first assignment: **Bekiranov_Assignment1_UNIX.pdf**

 There will be a directory for each week of the course which will contain that week's lectures, reading material and homework assignments.